Crispy, juicy, delicious fried shrimp seasoned to perfection. The perfect appetizer for birthday and cocktail parties.

 - Panko Breadcrumbs: Panko breadcrumbs leave a very crunchy exterior.
 This is probably the most common breading used for fried shrimp.

-- Plain Breadcrumbs: Plain breadcrumbs are very fine, unlike their largest counterpart, panko breadcrumbs.
-It leaves a very even sandy texture and exterior. as seen in the recipe photos.
+- Plain Breadcrumbs: Plain breadcrumbs are very fine, unlike their larger counterpart, panko breadcrumbs.
+It leaves a very even sandy texture and exterior, as seen in the recipe photos.

 Preheating the oil

-- Gets crisp fast: If the oil is hot when you add the shrimp, it will crisp up immediately, which is what you want.
+- Gets crispy fast: If the oil is hot when you add the shrimp, it will fry immediately, which is what you want.
 If not, the breading you coated your shrimp (meat) with will come off and float to the bottom of the pot and burn.

 I remember trying to make shrimp for the first time.
-I tried to prepare them the way my nana did, and let’s just say… I failed HORRIBLY!!!
+I tried to prepare them the way my nana did, and let’s just say… I failed HORRIBLY because I wasn’t aware of these two important steps!!!
 The key to the perfect shrimp are:

-- Short cooking time: One of the mistakes I made was cooking them for too long.
-Shrimp are not meant to be cooked for long; it’s not a tough or large size of meat.
+- Short cooking time: Frying them for a short period of time, 3-4 minutes, is key to juicy, tender shrimp.
+Shrimp are not meant to be cooked for long.
 Lol!
-Overcooking them will result in dry, chewy meat.
+Overcooking them will result in dry, chewy shrimp.

 How to make crispy fried shrimp